 Are you trying to figure out what exactly a master of arts (MA) degree is?
-Simply put, our MAs are two-fold advanced degrees—they focus on specific vocational training (e.g., counseling, youth ministry, leadership, etc.) and develop your theological and biblical filters to help you live out your calling in and out of the local church.
+Simply put, our MAs are two-fold advanced degrees—they focus on specific vocational training (e.g., counseling, leadership) and develop your theological and biblical filters to help you live out your calling in and out of the local church.

 With twelve different majors and concentrations, you’ve got options.
 You can use the degree to prepare you for further academic pursuits, or to immediately enter the workplace.
 We created a wide range of study for you to choose exactly what needs you want to respond to in this ever-changing world.
 So, if you are chomping at the bit to get your ministry going, but know you need top-notch training to hone your skills, then pick how you want to change the world and start your master of arts at Denver Seminary now.